Qrllll/chess_cpp/README.md

 4) if the search completes, it means there are no legal moves available. a function call isKingCheck() runs again.
      A) if it is false it means the current player is in stalemate, but not in check.
      B) if it is true, the current player is checkmated

+bool tryMakeMove()
+the main function for handling the player's move. a few basic checks is done before applymove() is called to make the move
+1) check whether the user had selected a piece and not am empty square
+2) check whether the piece movement is a legal piece move
+3) check whether the piece selected is the player's piece if after the move, the player's king is in check, undo the moves, revert the moveCount and returns false, which allows the playGame() function to reprompt the player to enter another input.

+void playGame()
+handles the ingame menu such as
+1) running the actual game
+2) allows the player to save game midgame or after the game ends

+void mainMemu()
+main menu of the game, which has the option to load a saved game or start a new game